AnshulNautiyal/portfolio/README.md

    npm run start
    "start" command runs multiple command inside it as mentioned in package.json file for example : running the live server and watching the changes in SASS file and so on...
-3. you can list of command in package.json file
+3. You can see the list of command in package.json file